The Internet Is Having a Field Day With This Photo of Pence

 Vice President Mike Pence is learning the hard way to respect "Do Not Touch" signs.

-Pence touched a piece of space flight hardware at NASA’s Kennedy Space Center in Cape Canaveral, Fla.
-Thursday, and the photo has gone viral and predictably launched a hilarious Photoshop battle.
+Pence touched a piece of space flight hardware at NASA’s Kennedy Space Center in Cape Canaveral, Fla., Thursday, and the photo has gone viral and predictably launched a hilarious Photoshop battle.

 Perhaps the rules change when you're Vice President, because Pence pressed his palm right near the sign on the Orion clean room equipment — despite the fact that the sign was in plain view.

 It's possible the warning did not apply to him under the conditions, which is why he flew his hand so close to the sun.

 Reuters photographer Mike Brown was there to capture the moment, and people are spreading the snapshot with all the jokes about rule-breaking.
 One user even compared the moment to viral shot of Trump touching that ubiquitous glowing orb.

 It took off on Twitter.